alfreedom/APOS/README.md

 ## Toolchain Installation

-You need to have installed the avr-gcc toolchain and the avrdude program to compile the avr code.
+You need to have installed the avr-gcc toolchain and the avrdude program to compile your AVR source code.
 To install it run someone of the commands below depending of your operating system.
 ##### Debian and derivates
 ```bash
 $ sudo apt-get install  gcc-avr binutils-avr avr-libc avrdude